Ronnie Allen (pool player): Professional career

 The Power One Pocket strategy was credited to Ronnie Allen, as he could move several balls away from his opponent's pocket and towards his own, which is a valuable skill when playing the pocket billiards game of one pocket.
 Most one pocket players had traditionally demonstrated a conservative tableside demeanor, but when Allen hit the pool scene, he was flamboyant, often entertaining the spectators.
 This created quite a different atmosphere in pool competitions.
 Because of his charismatic personality, the one pocket game experienced a surge in popularity.

 The tournaments were gathering places for the pool players who enjoyed games of stake.
 Ronnie "Fast Eddie" Allen offered to gamble with anybody when he was in his prime.
 Often he would walk into a tournament venue and announce that he would play anybody willing to step up, boasting he was the best in the world.
-And much to his surprise, people stepped up to play the "great" one.

 Allen had developed a one-handed skill set that enabled him to get games that he otherwise could not because of his ability to play all games well.
 He would offer to play one-handed to his opponent's two hands, and this eventually became his trademark handicap, which would often occur in after-hour matches at pool tournaments.

 Amarillo Slim in his book recalls Ronnie's banter in the pool room: "I'm called 'Fast Eddie' 'cause I shoot fast, talk fast, and bet fast.
 I'm the best one pocket player in this country, bar none.
 I'm so good I can't even get a game unless I give it away first."

 Allen was known as a "one pocket specialist."

 Billiard Congress of America Hall of Famer Eddie Kelly said, "Ronnie Allen was the best one pocket player I ever played."

 At a well-known annual pool event held in Johnston City, Illinois, it was in 1972 that Ronnie Allen grabbed the microphone before a standing-room-only crowd and offered to play any living human being a game of one pocket, spotting them a handicap of 10 to 8.
 And nobody raised their hand.
 This was known as Ronnie's standard offer to anyone who wanted to gamble with him.

 In a 1972 news broadcast showcasing the Johnston City annual pool tournaments promoted by the Jansco Brothers, the anchor man said this about Ronnie Allen: When "Fast Eddie" Ronnie Allen steps into the red-carpeted pit for a game of 9-ball, the Texas carnival owner will give you a $200 bet faster than Fast Eddie can chalk his cue, and the hustler will shoot as long as the action lasts.

 More money changes hands in the stands in one hour than a cashier at the Bank of Johnston City sees in a week.